What Is Solar Energy?

 Pros and cons of solar energy

 • Combats climate change: Using solar energy as your primary means of electricity helps combat the negative effects of climate change.
-Additionally, solar panels do not produce any greenhouse gasses, unlike other electricity alternatives.
+Additionally, solar panels do not produce any greenhouse gases, unlike other electricity alternatives.

 • Energy independence: As the prices of fossil fuels and oil continually increase, going solar looks more favorable.
 And the U.S. Bureau of Labor Statistics lists solar photovoltaic installer among its fastest-growing jobs, projecting a 42% growth rate in the occupation between 2024 and 2034.